-We do research on numerical analysis and scientific computing, with focus areas in hyperbolic conservation laws, numerical linear algebra, and large-scale applications in engineering and technology.
+We do research on numerical analysis and scientific computing, with focus areas in numerical PDEs, numerical linear algebra, and numerical methods for data science.

 Read about Waterloo's innovation-focused campus culture in this New York Times article: "The University of Waterloo, ... , is one of the world’s best technology schools."

 - Professor Hans De Sterck (numerical linear algebra, multigrid, finite volume methods for hyperbolic conservation laws, large-scale applications in information technology (tensors, graphs, networks) and in space physics) (on leave at Monash University)

 - Professor Lilia Krivodonova (discontinuous Galerkin methods, error estimation and adaptive methods, finite element methods, musical acoustics, hyperbolic conservation laws, GPU computing)